Zurplupz/laravel-ehentai-archiver/README.md

 <p align="center"><img src="https://i.kym-cdn.com/photos/images/newsfeed/001/516/619/f59.png"></p>

 ## About
 This is an exhentai gallery archiver based on Laravel and inspired by [this project](https://github.com/Sn0wCrack/ExHen-Archive).
 I'm working on this to put my Laravel knowledge to the test.

-Right now it can only download the gallery metadata and store in database.
+Right now it can download a gallery zip file, store the gallery metadata, path, and amount of credits.

 ## Features
 Top ones are most likely to come sooner.